SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 ### Step 3: Modernize your sites

-The bulk **groupify** process consists of two steps:
+The bulk **group connect** process consists of two steps:

-- Prepare and validate an input file that you'll use to drive the bulk **groupify** process.
+- Prepare and validate an input file that you'll use to drive the bulk **group connect** process.
-- Run the bulk **groupify** process.
+- Run the bulk **group connect** process.

 #### Create an input file for bulk groupify and validate it

-After running the scanner and processing the results, you have identified which sites are ready to **groupify**.The next step is to prepare a CSV file to drive the bulk **groupify** process.
+After running the scanner and processing the results, you have identified which sites are ready to **group connect**.The next step is to prepare a CSV file to drive the bulk **group connection** process.
 The CSV file format is simple:

-- **URL** column contains the URL to the site collection to **groupify**.
+- **URL** column contains the URL to the site collection to **group connect**.
 - **Alias** contains the Office 365 Group alias that you want to use.
 Note that this alias cannot contain spaces, and it should not have been used before.
 - **IsPublic** indicates whether you want the site to be a public or private site.
-- **Classification** contains the site classification that you want to set to the site after you **groupify**.
+- **Classification** contains the site classification that you want to set to the site after you **group connection**.
 This is needed because after being connected to a group, this classification is maintained at the Office 365 Group level.

 Following is a short sample: